cerebralideas/Cerebral-Coding-Guide/readme.md

 # Front-End Style and Conventions Guide

-#### This Living Document is an Attempt to Represent the Baseline for Front-End Development
+#### This Work-in-Progress is a Living Document and an Attempt to Represent the Baseline for Front-End Development
 ##### (Contribute: fork, clone, branch, commit, push, pull request.)

 ## Preface